ggonnella/gfapy/doc/tutorial/tags.rst

 Custom tags
 ~~~~~~~~~~~

-Some tags are explicitely defined in the specification (these are named
+Some tags are explicitly defined in the specification (these are named
 *predefined tags* in Gfapy), and the user or an application can define
 its own custom tags.